alvarogmendez/Magic-Square-Generator/README.md

 # Magic-Square-Generator
-Implementation of a Magic Square Generator using Evolutionari Algorithms
+Implementation of a Magic Square Generator using Evolutionary Algorithms